Quansight-Labs/quansight-labs-site/posts/2020/03/pytorch-tensoriterator-internals.md

 ```
 As you can see, you add a tensor called `out` as the output tensors and `a` and `b` as the
 input tensors.
 Calling `build` is then mandatory for creating the object and letting
-the class perform other optimizations like collapsing dimesions and figuring out
+the class perform other optimizations like collapsing dimensions.
-data types.

 # Performing iterations